Our re-manufacturing process is synonymous to the latest processes

 - On the output you have electronic pressure control solenoids, pulse with modulated pressure solenoids and shift solenoids.

-Once the technician has done all the tests on the above mentioned components and he is assured that all manage systems are working, the rebuilding process starts.
+The re-building process starts once the technician has completed all of the components mentioned above and is assured all manage systems are working.

 1. The transmission is removed and relocated to the designated transmission specialists.